 You can determine the visible locations and their order.
 This is a personal setting for each user and does not influence the calendar view of other users.

-The following operations are possible:
+The following actions are possible:

 - Hide one location or make it visible.